hbctraining/Intro-to-shell-flipped/lessons/05_shell-scripts_variable.md

 # Move into the directory
 cd $dirPath

-echo "These are the contents of this directory:" ls -l
+echo "These are the contents of" $dirName ls -l

-echo "The total number of files in this directory is:" ls | wc -l
+echo "The total number of files contained in" $dirName ls | wc -l

 echo "Report complete!"
 ```

-Bring all concepts in this lesson together!
+***

+**Exercise**

+1. Run the script `directory_info.sh`.
+Report what gets printed to the screen.
+2. Open up the script `directory_info.sh` using vim.
+Change the approproiate line of code so that our directory of interest is `~/unix_lesson/genomics_data`.
+Save and exit Vim.
+3. Run the script with the changes and report what gets printed to the screen.

+***

-In later lessons, we will be learning how to write more complex ones scripts to illustrate the power of scripts and how they can make our lives (when coding) much easier.
+In this lesson, we described shell scripts and introduced a few related concepts that are helpful when you are starting out.
+It is important to understand each of the indvidual concepts, but also to see how they all come together to add flexibility and efficency to your script.
+Later in the workshop we will further illustrate the power of scripts and how they can make our lives (when coding) much easier.
 Any type of data you will want to analyze will inevitably involve not just one step, but many steps and perhaps many different tools/software programs.
 Compiling these into a shell script is the first step in creating your analysis workflow!

 ---
 *This lesson has been developed by members of the teaching team at the [Harvard Chan Bioinformatics Core (HBC)](http://bioinformatics.sph.harvard.edu/).
 These are open access materials distributed under the terms of the [Creative Commons Attribution license](https://creativecommons.org/licenses/by/4.0/) (CC BY 4.0), which permits unrestricted use, distribution, and reproduction in any medium, provided the original author and source are credited.*